wbsoft/parce/README.rst

   that lexing the text continues with a previous lexicon.
 It is also possible to pop a lexicon and push a different one.

-  Instead of a list of objects, a Target object can also be used, which can change the target based on the match object.
+  Instead of a list of objects, a DynamicTarget object can also be used, which can change the target based on the match object.

 Using a special rule, a lexicon may specify a default action, which is